Rose | Lychee | Syrup

 Big, bountiful and projecting far, Manakara opens like cherry liqueur then segues into an edible gigantic rose that surpasses the scent of traditional pot-pourri to become flavour, as it activates your salivating glands as much as your olfactory nerve.
 Soon the composition tilts into lush prunes and musk, beguiling the rosiness and the famed litchi, aiding the fragrance to gain sweetness and lasting power.
 Which are phenomenal, by all accounts, as we’ve had strangers stop us in the street to ask what it is hours after application.

-The best of fruit and the best of flower therefore combine in a creamy pudding that has us sniffing and re-sniffing our wrists with the addicted expression of recent convert; in fact our team member has been more or less typing with one hand this entire column.
+The best of fruit and the best of flower therefore combine in a creamy pudding that has us sniffing and re-sniffing our wrists with the addicted expression of recent convert.

 EAU DE PARFUM 50ML